 - Highlights from the Collection.
 The Walters Art Gallery, Baltimore.
 1998-2001.

-Provenance Mrs. Marcelle J. von Mayer-Denues, Columbia, Maryland [date and mode of acquisition unknown]; Walters Art Museum, 1985, by bequest.
+Provenance Mr. and Mrs. William Muhlen, 1930s; to their daughter, Mrs. Marcelle J. von Mayer-Denues, Columbia, Maryland; Walters Art Museum, 1985, by bequest.

 Credit Bequest of Mrs. Marcelle J. von Mayer-Denues, 1985